 1. Landlord obligations for Security Deposit

 The primary obligation for a proprietor is to ensure the security of the tenant’s deposited amount.
-The proprietor has to follow all Landlord obligations for Security Deposit under state laws.
+The proprietor has to follow all Landlord obligations for huurwaarborg under state laws.

 Security deposit works as a form to secure future consequences (if occur) in terms of failure to pay rent, property damage, or any breach in property agreement.
 Though the security deposit does not belong to property owners, a proprietor may charge tenants for the security deposit.